OTABISHO Yokohama Noh Theater, a facility showcasing Noh and Kyogen

 Phone number: 045-263-3055 (Yokohama Noh Theatre)

-Organized by: Yokohama Noh Theatre and Yokohama Arts Foundation
+Management: Yokohama Noh Theatre and Yokohama Arts Foundation

-Official website: Here (Yokohama Noh Theatre)
+Official website: here (Yokohama Noh Theater)